Anxiety Attacks vs. Panic Attacks: Your Ultimate Guide to Telling Them Apart

 A sense of impending doom or the fear of dying

-The presence of these physical manifestations can be confused with a heart attack but will pass.
+The presence of these physical manifestations can be confused with a heart attack, but they will pass.

 It is important NOT to associate your environment with the onset of a panic attack.
 These attacks can happen at any time and without an obvious trigger.
 Creating an association with where you are, who you are with or what you are doing at the time of an attack can encourage avoidance behaviours and increase anxiety.